-In Congress, questions about overdue testing for coronavirus
+Frustration rising over lack of access to coronavirus tests

-WASHINGTON (AP) — Lawmakers on Tuesday expressed skepticism that U.S. health officials will be able to meet their goal of significantly ramping up testing for the new coronavirus.
+“I’m hearing from people who are sick, who want to get tested, and don’t know where to go,” Sen. Patty Murray, D-Wash., told senior administration officials at a hearing.
+She called the situation in her state “unacceptable,” adding that “families deserve to know when testing is going to scale up.”

-Health officials have said U.S. labs should have the capacity to run as many as 1 million tests by the end of the week.
-But such testing has faced delays and missteps, and “I’m hearing from health professionals that’s unrealistic,” said U.S. Sen Patty Murray, during a Senate hearing.
+Delays and missteps have put the U.S. behind other nations conducting thousands of tests.

-The head of the U.S. Food and Drug Administration, Dr. Stephen Hahn, said the FDA has been working with a private company to get as many as 2,500 test kits out to labs by the end of the week.
-Each kit should be able to allow a lab to run about 500 tests, he said.
+The head of the U.S. Food and Drug Administration, Dr. Stephen Hahn, responded that the FDA has been working with a private company to get as many as 2,500 test kits out to labs by the end of the week.
+Each kit should allow a lab to run about 500 tests, he said.
+That would work out to 1.25 million tests.

-As of Tuesday, 54 state and local labs were able to do tests, according to the Association of Public Health Laboratories.
+But when senators on the Health, Education, Labor and Pensions committee pressed on whether the government will meet its self-imposed deadline, health officials avoided making hard promises.

 “I am optimistic but I want to remain humble,” said Dr. Anne Schuchat of the Centers for Disease Control and Prevention.